 Due to the high number of inquiries the parish receives, weddings are limited to those who meet the following criteria:

-If you are already engaged and meet the above criteria, please fill out the Wedding Inquiry Form to request a wedding date.
-All arrangements are made only with the bride and/or groom; proxy requests are only granted if the bride and groom are both serving in military service abroad.
+If you are already engaged and meet the above criteria, please fill out the Wedding Inquiry Form.
+All couples must schedule a meeting with a priest through the parish office prior to being able to check dates/times for wedding.
+All arrangements are made with the bride and/or groom only; proxy requests are only granted if the bride and groom are both serving in the military abroad.

 Wedding Inquiry Form